-Gypsies and Travellers: Defined by DCLG 'Planning policy for traveller sites' (March 2012) as 'Persons of nomadic habit of life whatever their race or origin, including such persons who on grounds only of their own or their family's or dependants' educational or health needs or old age have ceased to travel temporarily or permanently, but excluding members of an organised group of Travelling Showpeople or circus people travelling together as such.'
+Gypsies and Travellers: Defined in DCLG Planning Policy For Traveller Sites (August 2015).
+For the purposes of this planning policy "gypsies and travellers' means: Persons of nomadic habit of life whatever their race or origin, including such persons who on grounds only of their own or their family's or dependants' educational or health needs or old age have ceased to travel temporarily, but excluding members of an organised group of travelling showpeople or circus people travelling as such.
+In determining whether persons are 'gypsies or travellers' for the purposes of this planning policy, consideration should be given to the following issues amongst other relevant matters: